hirabarahyt/HSD-Dataset/README.md

 ### MIDI

-The annotation MIDIs are also proviced in the "midi" folder.
+The annotation MIDIs are also provided in the "midi" folder.

 ## Label Initialization

+The midi labels are initialized by music notation and LRC files.
+The corrected musical notation and LRC files are in folder "notation" and "lrc".

+"initialize_label.py" can be used to create coarse labels.

 ## Manual Label Calibration

+All the labels are calibrated via a manually process.
+Annotators correct the time tags in the LRC files to calibrate the whole song.

+Meanwhile, we provide a method that directly converting the enhanced LRC files to MIDI files. "elrc2midi.py" can be used to execute this process.

 ## Raw Audio

+The youtube links of all the raw audio are recorded in "youtubeLinks.txt".

+"download.py" can be used to get the raw audio.